damianhakert/damianhakert.github.io/source/posts/2016-11-30-setting-up-gitlab-ci-for-android-projects.html.md

 }
 ```

-Now that we've got the project setup, let's look at how we integrate GitLab CI.
+Now that we've got the project set up, let's look at how we integrate GitLab CI.

-## Setting Up GitLab CI
+## Setting up GitLab CI

 We want to be able to configure our project so that our app is built, and it has both the unit and functional tests run upon check-in.
 To do so, we have to create our GitLab CI config file, called `.gitlab-ci.yml`, and place it in the root of our project.